Updated on 18th December 2025 | 3:21 PM | #XATSyllabus2026

 |

 Reading Comprehension holds less weight in the XAT exam than in the VARC section of the CAT exam, but it remains significant.
-As with CAT, all topics are included in XAT Exam, and passages are constrained by a limited word count.
+As with CAT, passages in XAT can be drawn from a wide range of themes and are relatively shorter in length.
 However, this brevity doesn't necessarily make the passages easier to read.

 |